firemaster1002/reasonswhy/README.md

 This one is tough to explain.
 Being Caro is just something impossible to not like.

 #### **2 - Honesty**
 You're a source of honesty.
-When something is going on, you always tell me what is going on.
+When something is going on, you always tell me what's up!

 #### **3 - Ladybug**
 Besides not having wings and not being red (well, in summer that is discussable), you can still make me smile with both heart and face as a tiny and cute ladybug!